Search⌘ K

 Failover

 This predictable, encrypted interconnection between availability domains provides the building blocks for both high availability and disaster recovery.
-Note that cloud Infrastructure resources are either specific to a region, such as a virtual cloud network, or specific to an availability domain, such as a Compute instance.
+Note that cloud infrastructure resources are either region-specific, such as a virtual cloud network, or availability-domain-specific, such as a Compute instance.

-This describes each Cloud Infrastructure layer and provides detailed best practices and design guidelines for architecting high availability solutions.
+This describes each cloud infrastructure layer and provides detailed best practices and design guidelines for architecting high availability solutions.